 Air Force, Los Alamos use Argonne beamline in shock wave research

-Using uniquely integrated X-ray and shock wave capabilities at the Dynamic Compression Sector of Argonne’s APS, scientists from Los Alamos and the U.S. Air Force Research Laboratory (AFRL) have achieved a significant breakthrough in materials engineering and shock wave research.
+Using uniquely integrated X-ray and shock wave capabilities at the Dynamic Compression Sector of the APS, scientists from Los Alamos and the U.S. Air Force Research Laboratory (AFRL) have achieved a significant breakthrough in materials engineering and shock wave research.

 Assisted by National Nuclear Security Administration funding, the team developed a 3D-printed polymer-based foam structure that responds to shock loading as a one-way switch, a long sought-after goal in shock research.
 Tiny, specifically engineered holes in the structure determined the foam’s response.
 Computer modeling helped the team identify the most promising configurations.
 Printed test pieces the size of a pencil eraser were probed in real time as the material was shocked, using APS synchrotron X-rays to image the localization of shock wave energy.